UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

 \subsubsection{FTM/FAM Branch Counts and Layer Positions}

-The impact of the number and placement of distillation branches is further investigated by conducting experiments on two teacher-student pairs with 1-4 branches, and the results are reported in Table~\ref{tab:stage-ablation}.
-When only one branch is used, model performance decreases significantly regardless of its position.
-With two or three branches, the model benefits more from knowledge distilled from deeper layers, particularly the final one, and the performance gap compared to our default four-branch configuration is notably reduced.
-This can be attributed to the fact that deeper features generally contain more complete global semantic information, which serves as a stronger source of knowledge, while shallower features provide richer local details that complement the deeper representations.
-Consequently, distributing four branches across shallow, intermediate, and deep layers yields the most effective configuration for our method.
+The impact of the number and placement of distillation branches is examined on two teacher-student pairs with 1-4 branches, as reported in Table~\ref{tab:stage-ablation}.
+Using only one branch significantly reduces performance regardless of its position.
+With two or three branches, deeper layers, especially the final one, provide greater benefits and narrow the gap with the default four-branch setting.
+Since deeper features capture global semantics and shallower ones provide complementary local details, combining branches across shallow, intermediate, and deep layers allows both types of information to be exploited, making the four-branch configuration the most effective.